Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 it should be used with a static IP or with DHCP and configure it properly.
 If you have configured everything press the *Save* button.

+Please note that it can take a few seconds to obtain an IP through DHCP or to connect to a WIFI network.
+If the new configuration doesn't immediately show up in the *General* subsection you likely just have to wait a little bit and press the refresh button again.

+.. _red_brick_brick_settings_brickd:

+.. _red_brick_brick_settings_date:

+TODO: Brick Daemon and Date/Time section

 .. _red_brick_brickv_program: